 The Lincolnshire Local Offer aims to provide information about services and provision available for families, children and young people with Special Educational Needs and Disabilities, and to make it easier for all families to find this information by making it available in one place.
-It is web-based and can be found at: https://www.lincolnshire.gov.uk/homepage/131/send-local-offer
+It is web-based and can be found here.
 The homepage looks like this: